 Do Kempis, Aquinas, Pope John Paul II, or any of today’s major Christian religions tell us we should vote according to absolutes?
-No. They all tell us to vote in a way to try to achieve the most good from the choices available to us.
+No. They all tell us to vote to achieve the greatest good from the choices available to us.
 This is to vote on the relative differences between candidates and their parties.

-According to widely accepted moral teachings, assuming we are conservatives rather than leftists, to not vote for a winning Republican candidate like Commander Ryan Zinke, who will do us more good in Congress than his Democratic opponent, is immoral.
+According to widely accepted moral teachings, assuming we are conservatives rather than leftists, it is immoral to not vote for a winning Republican candidate like Commander Ryan Zinke, who will do greater good than his Democratic opponent.

 Therefore, pro-life voters who do not vote for Ryan Zinke are immoral according to the Voting Principle and widely accepted religious morals.

 The Voting Principle tells us to vote for Ryan Zinke even if we disagree with some of his positions on issues.
 Read Ryan Zinke’s America for more information on Ryan Zinke.